-This article will throw light on some of the important aspects of bass fishing in Alabama.
+This article will highlight some of the essential aspects of bass fishing in Alabama.

 Bass Fishing in Alabama: Top 3 Amazing Facts